Call 2014: Projects

-To receive EU financial support for a project, i.e. to be a main beneficiary or associated partner, the organisation needs to be legally established in:
+To receive EU financial support for a project, i.e. to be a coordinator or other beneficiary, the organisation needs to be legally established in:

-- An EFTA country party to the Agreement on the European Economic Area (Iceland, Liechtenstein or Norway), or
+- An EFTA country, party to the Agreement on the European Economic Area (Iceland, Liechtenstein or Norway).

 Organizations from other countries can only participate as subcontractors or collaborating partners in projects.